hopenbuild/App-hopen/README.md

-# App::hopen - hopen build system command-line interface
+# App::hopen - Graph-driven cross-platform build system

 [![Appveyor Status](https://img.shields.io/appveyor/ci/cxw42/app-hopen.svg?logo=appveyor)](https://ci.appveyor.com/project/cxw42/app-hopen) [![Travis Status](https://img.shields.io/travis/hopenbuild/app-hopen.svg?logo=travis)](https://travis-ci.org/hopenbuild/app-hopen)

+# DISCLAIMER

-(Note: most features are not yet implemented ;) .
-However it will generate a Makefile for a basic `Hello, World` program at this point!)
+Most features are not yet implemented ;) .
+However it will generate a `Makefile` or `build.ninja` file for a C `Hello, World` program at this point!

 hopen is a cross-platform software build generator.
 It makes files you can pass to Make, Ninja, Visual Studio, or other build tools, to compile and